lefti-/spin-pong/README.md

 - Play vs. AI
 - Four different difficulty levels
 - Graphics created in Paint.net
-- Sounds found from the internet.
+- Sounds found from the internet

 How to download?
 ----------------